THE STORY OF A THEATRE ORGAN BY A212

 THOMAS DANDO AT THE ORIGINAL INSTALLATION OF THE COMPTON ORGAN CONSOLE IN THE PLAZA THEATRE, WORTHING, ENGLAND

 But sadly things change.
 Television came and the cinema became less popular.
 The writing was on the wall when the cinema was converted to a bingo hall.
 The beautiful music was replaced by shouts of "Bingo", although some concerts were still played.
 But eventually I suffered the indignity of being offered for sale.
 Would anyone buy me?
 Yes, some people in far off Perth, Australia were interested, and a sale was arranged.

 I learnt later that the Theatre Organ Society of Australia had branches in a number of states and the West Australian division was formed in 1968.
-So besides being my 75th birthday, 2008 was also the 40th birthday of TOSA W.A.
 The keen members organised all sorts of fundraising activities including concerts, picnics, motor rallies etc., even straight-out donations and eventually they had raised enough money to make an offer to buy me.

 Just before I was packed up in 1971, one of England's then popular organists Bobby Pagan included in his programme a tune with a strange title, "Waltzing Matilda".
 Apparently this was popular in Australia and presumably was intended to make me feel welcome in my prospective new home.

 Early days in Perth